 Hedvig was just five years old when she noticed her vitiligo.
 Between the ages of five and 18, Lindahl had brown patches remaining all over her.
 But, by the time Hedvig turned 20, she was all white.
 At present, the Chelsea Women goalkeeper is also losing the pigment in her hair.

 Hedvig recently spoke to the club’s official website about her vitiligo in order to raise awareness of the issue.
-She doesn’t hesitate to talk about her struggle with vitiligo and self-acceptance while growing up.
+She doesn’t hesitate to talk about her struggle with vitiligo and issues with self-acceptance while growing up.

 9. Manuel Gutierrez